danilo-policarpo/cypress-cucumber-api/README.md

 # Cypress  + Cucumber and API Test

-Content produced for the Keeggo challenge
+Content produced for API and Web template with cucumber

 # Requirements